 The total joint replacement program wants to ease your pain and help you regain your independence.
-Following the instructions in this manual will help ensure that you heal as fully as possible, as quickly as possible.
+Following the instructions in this book will help make sure that you heal as fully as possible, as quickly as possible.
 If you have any questions, talk to your doctor or nurse.
-They will be happy to help you.
+They'll be happy to help you.

-BayCare.org
+BayCare.org/Orthopedics